AionNext/BizCod/Programming Guide/Data.md

 ```
 In simple terms, this BzCod statement translates into :
 > define a data model (class) Account that has id , name and account type properties.
 These properties are of different types (ID, Text and Text respectively) to represent  different forms of data.
+>
+## Instantiation

+The data model defines the data structure that serves a bluprint to create a concrete data called instances.
+The instantiation is a process of creating a concrete instances of the abstract data model.

 ## Inheritance